joelparkerhenderson/vision-statements-and-mission-statements/README.md

 https://warbyparker.com

-We believe that buying glasses should be easy and fun.
+Vision: We believe that buying glasses should be easy and fun.
 It should leave you happy and good-looking, with money in your pocket.
 We also believe that everyone has the right to see.

+Mission: Offer designer eyewear at a revolutionary price, while leading the way for socially conscious businesses.

 ## Whole Foods